deepinspire/Simple-SDK-for-Starling-API-v2/README.md

 ## Roadmap
 1. API Response wrapper classes
 2. Unit testing
+3. Create new or improve existing video guideas
+   - renew (regarding new changes)
+   - add subtitles
+   - add voice
-3. Documentation (Adding metadata for generation documentation from code)
+4. Documentation (Adding metadata for generation documentation from code)
-4. Simplify client initialization
+5. Simplify client initialization

 ## How to start
 1. Create an Account (Set up a developer account)